mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 52 - Fragile Tests/readme.md

 ![Code Smell 52 - Fragile Tests](Code%20Smell%2052%20-%20Fragile%20Tests.jpg)

 *Tests are our safety nets.
-If we don't trust on their integrity, we will be in great danger.*
+If we don't trust on their integrity, we will be in great danger*

 > TL;DR: Don't write non-deterministic tests.